Revix-Systems/Revix-Systems/README.md

 * 📂 Playlist support
 * 🎵 Audio extraction
 * 🎞️ Multiple video formats
-* 🎨 Modern interface(WIP)
+* 🎨 Modern interface *(WIP)*
-* 🔄 Regular updates
+* 🔄 Ongoing development

 ---

 # 🚧 What's Next?

-Revix Systems is continuously expanding with new applications, improvements, and community-driven features.
+Revix Systems is constantly evolving.

+We're working on new applications, improvements to existing projects, and features driven by our community.

-Take a look at [COMING-SOON.md](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md) to see what we're currently working on and what's planned for the future.
+Check out our **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** to see what we're currently working on and what's planned for the future.

 ---

-# ❤️ Community
+# ❤️ Our Community

-Whether you're testing beta builds, reporting bugs, suggesting ideas, or simply using our software, you're helping shape Revix Systems.
+Whether you're testing a beta build, reporting a bug, suggesting an idea, or simply using one of our applications, **you're helping shape the future of Revix Systems.**

-By joining our Discord, you'll get:
+By joining our Discord community, you'll get access to:

-* 📢 Development updates
+* 📢 Development announcements
-* 🧪 Early beta access
+* 🧪 Early beta releases
 * 💬 Direct communication with the team
-* 🚀 Feature previews
+* 🚀 Upcoming feature previews
 * 🗺️ Project roadmaps
 * 👥 Community discussions
+* 🆘 Support and assistance

 ---

 # 🤝 Contributing

-Our projects are currently **closed source**, so we aren't accepting code contributions.
+Our applications are currently **closed source**, so we're not accepting direct code contributions at this time.

-You can still support Revix Systems by:
+There are still plenty of ways you can help:

-* 🐞 Reporting bugs
+* 🐞 Report bugs
-* 💡 Suggesting features
+* 💡 Suggest new features
-* 🧪 Testing beta releases
+* 🧪 Test beta releases
-* 💬 Providing feedback
+* 💬 Share feedback
-* ❤️ Being an active community member
+* ❤️ Participate in the community

-Every contribution big or small helps improve our software.
+Every contribution, no matter how small, helps us improve.

 ---

 # 📚 Resources

-* 📄 **[COMING-SOON.md](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** - Upcoming projects and planned features
+* 📄 **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** — Upcoming projects, development progress, and planned features
-* 💬 **[Discord](https://discord.com/invite/RNNg5TS7h5)** - Community, announcements, support, and beta testing
+* 💬 **[Discord](https://discord.com/invite/RNNg5TS7h5)** — Community, announcements, support, beta testing, and discussions

 ---